Advice on self-managed superannuation funds: Disclosure of costs

 Please note that this information sheet is a summary giving you basic information about a particular topic.
 It does not cover the whole of the relevant law regarding that topic, and it is not a substitute for professional advice.
 You should also note that because this information sheet avoids legal language wherever possible, it might include some generalisations about the application of the law.
 Some provisions of the law referred to have exceptions or important qualifications.
 In most cases your particular circumstances must be taken into account when determining how the law applies to you.

-This is Information Sheet 206 (INFO 206), issued in July 2015.
+This is Information Sheet 206 (INFO 206), reissued in October 2019.
 Information sheets provide concise guidance on a specific process or compliance issue or an overview of detailed guidance.